iLib-js/ilib-lint/README.md

     * resource-target - check resources in a resource file.
 If the regular expressions match in the target string of a resource, a result will be generated
-    * sourcefile - Check the text in a source file, such as a java file or a python file.
-Regular expressions that match in the source file will generate results
+    * source-checker - Check the text in a source file, such as a java file or a python file.
+Regular expressions that match anywhere in the source file will generate results
 * name (String) - a unique dash-separated name of this rule. eg. "resource-url-match",
 * description (String) - a description of what this rule is trying